How and to whom you should leave your business are difficult questions for any business owner to address.

 Placing the company in a discretionary trust

-I turn finally to the most intriguing proposition of all: using a discretionary trust.
-Let me remind you immediately that income in a discretionary trust is taxed at 50% (2018/19).
-So you should avoid transferring into trust assets which yield high income.
+Most income in a discretionary trust is taxed at 45% (2022/23).
+Dividend income is charged at 38.1%.
+So you should avoid transferring into trust assets that yield high income.

 Examples of the areas of influence are: